Community Neuro Rehabilitation Team (Richmond)

 For example:

-• Dysarthria (unclear speech): difficulty achieving clear or loud speech secondary to a neurological condition, eg, Parkinson's
+• Dysarthria (unclear speech): difficulty achieving clear or loud speech secondary to a neurological condition

 • Aphasia (language impairments): difficulties understanding and expressing spoken or written language